talhahassan0005/Management-system-Amir-traders-/DEPLOYMENT.md

 # Deployment Guide

-This guide will help you deploy the Management System to Vercel.
+This guide will help you deploy the Amir Traders system to Vercel.

 ## Prerequisites